Security-Onion-Solutions/securityonion-docs/bpf.rst

 Configuration
 -------------

 You can modify your BPF configuration by going to :ref:`administration` --> Configuration --> bpf.
+You can apply BPF configuration to :ref:`stenographer`, :ref:`suricata`, or :ref:`zeek`.

 Quoting
 ~~~~~~~